jonathondilworth/UoE-MLP/interim-report.md

 **4. Methodology**

 *Notes*
+In the first phrase of our project, we
+Both of two image databases are subjected to pre-processing before using as inputs in neural network.

 * Input Layer (are we going to pre-process the input data, such that the input layer is the same for both datasets? i.e: make the images the same dimensionality?)
 * Three convolutional layers.